Airbnb Software Engineer Interview: The Full Process, Decoded

 The Code Review Round: What Makes Airbnb Different

-You have 60 minutes.
+Instead of a second coding exercise, Airbnb gives you 60 minutes with a block of existing code (sometimes framed as a pull request) and asks you to review it.
 The code will have bugs, security issues, readability problems, and design concerns embedded throughout.
 Your job is to find them and articulate what's wrong and why.

 Angry white cat freaking out at a laptop